 - Planning of Resource needed during the testing process.

-- Determining team’s roles and responsibilities, which will help during the test process.
+- Determining the team’s roles and responsibilities, which will help during the test process.

 - Training requirement, if required to all the testing team, so that the team could give maximum efforts.

-The output after completion of test planning phase:
+The output after completion of the test planning phase:

 - Effort Estimation document.

 As we had planned our testing process, resource, and effort estimation, now we will move to the third phase of STLC i.e. Test Case Development.

 This phase started once the test planning activity has been completed.
 This is the phase of STLC in which the testing team writes down the detailed test cases.
 This phase comprises of creation, verification, and rework of test cases & test scripts.
 Following the figure that is given above a test case template is given.

 (Note: The given test case template is not a fixed format as this could vary.)

 Activities carried out during the test case development phase: